-Once a RAID array is established, you cannot change its type or add and remove drives from it.
+Note: You cannot change an array's type or remove drives from it.
 You can turn the drive cache on or off.

-To modify a RAID array, you must back up all data in the array, delete the array, and create a new array with the parameters you want.
+Should you want to make any change except adding available drives to an array or slicing it, you must back up all data in the array, delete the array, and create a new array with the parameters you want.